Datttta/My_Notes/Things-to-remember.md

         - xdg-mime query filetype ~/Videos/Video_bueno.avi
         - the output will be: video/x-msvideo
         - xdg-mime default mpv.desktop video/x-msvideo
+    - You can also access the file with the default apps: nvim ~/.config/mimeapps.list

 - Yazi:
     - help: double press "~"